Download the all-new Republic app:

 Advertisement

-That 2018 blaze forced state's largest utility, Pacific Gas & Electric, to seek bankruptcy protection and guard against new disasters by cutting off power pre-emptively when fire conditions are exceptionally dangerous.
+That 2018 blaze forced the state's largest utility, Pacific Gas & Electric, to seek bankruptcy protection and guard against new disasters by cutting off power pre-emptively when fire conditions are exceptionally dangerous.

-September and October usually are worst months for fires because vegetation has dried out and high winds are more common.
+September and October usually are the worst months for fires because vegetation has dried out and high winds are more common.

-Evacuation orders were expanded to more mountain communities Monday as so-called Creek Fire burned through Sierra National Forest in Central California.
+Evacuation orders were expanded to more mountain communities Monday as the so-called Creek Fire burned through the Sierra National Forest in Central California.
 It was one of many recent major fires that displayed terrifyingly swift movement.

 Sheriff's deputies went door to door to make sure residents complied with evacuation orders.
-Officials hoped to keep fire from pushing west toward Yosemite National Park.
+Officials hoped to keep the fire from pushing west toward Yosemite National Park.

 14:08 IST, September 9th 2020